 Much of Greg’s work has focused on the adoption of rates and charges, financing and intergovernmental relations.
-His public agency clients include Encina Wastewater Authority, Rainbow Municipal Water District and Tri-City Healthcare District.
+His public agency clients include Encina Wastewater Authority and Tri-City Healthcare District.

 As part of his public agency practice, Greg regularly advises clients on compliance with the California Environmental Quality Act (CEQA) and other environmental laws and regulations.
 In addition, he advises public and private clients on environmental, land use and water law issues that arise in real estate development.

 - Advised John Muir Health regarding the proceedings of the Contra Costa County Local Agency Formation Commission to dissolve or reorganize the local healthcare district which transferred its hospital to John Muir Health in 1997.

 - Advises Tri-City Healthcare District regarding ongoing operations, focusing on compliance with public agency laws, including the Brown Act, conflict of interest laws and local healthcare district law.
 Also advises the district on real estate, financing and other matters.